eminidi/hive-converter/README.md

 # hive-converter
-Hive-converter allows you to easily switch from a steemit page to busy, steemit to utopian, steemit to PeakD ... very easily.
+Hive-converter allows you to easily switch from a Hive page to PeakD, Hive to eSteem, eSteem to PeakD... very easily.

 ------
 # [EN]